Garrison Hall — north entrance; Photo by Marsha Miller

 Post-doctoral and independent scholars

-Fellowships for post-doctoral and independent scholars will provide salaries of $47,476 per year and medical insurance.
+Fellowships for post-doctoral and independent scholars will provide 12-month salaries of $47,476 per year and medical insurance.
 These fellowships are also available pro-rated for the semester.
 Junior fellows must have Ph.D.s in hand no later than December 31 of the year preceding the year of the fellowship.

 Expectations for Fellows